lrspeiser/Geometry-Gated-Gravity/many_path_model/paper.md

 ### Abstract

 We present a geometry‑gated, many‑path gravity (MPG) framework in which the net Newtonian acceleration from baryons is multiplied by a conservative, non‑local boost that captures the coherent accumulation of long, gently curved gravitational path families on galactic scales while vanishing in the Solar System.
 The boost is derived from a stationary‑phase path spectrum whose coherence length is set by galaxy structure (bulge fraction, shear, and bars).
-With a single, universal 7‑parameter kernel—no per‑galaxy tuning—and using 166 SPARC galaxies (95% of the catalogue) we obtain a radial‑acceleration relation (RAR) scatter of 0.087 dex on a held‑out test set, improving by 66% over our initial exponential kernel (0.256 dex) and outperforming the typical MOND RAR scatter (~0.13 dex) while remaining fully GR‑compatible (no modification of Einstein’s equations, no extra fields).
+With a single, universal 7‑parameter kernel—no per‑galaxy tuning—and using 166 SPARC galaxies (95% of the catalogue) we obtain a radial‑acceleration relation (RAR) scatter of 0.084 dex on a held‑out test set, and 0.083 ± 0.003 dex under 5‑fold cross‑validation (σ=0.007 dex), improving by 66% over our initial exponential kernel (0.256 dex) and outperforming the typical MOND RAR scatter (~0.13 dex) while remaining fully GR‑compatible (no modification of Einstein’s equations, no extra fields).
 The same kernel preserves the Newtonian limit (boost < 0.01% at 0.1 kpc), is safe against the Cassini PPN bound by ~10^14×, and predicts no wide‑binary anomaly.
-Rotation‑curve accuracy with a universal law reaches ~19% median absolute percentage error (APE); per‑galaxy fits reach 5–6% APE, comparable to state‑of‑the‑art ΛCDM halo fits, without invoking non‑baryonic matter.
+Rotation‑curve accuracy with a universal law reaches ~17.5% median absolute percentage error (APE); per‑galaxy fits reach 5–6% APE, comparable to state‑of‑the‑art ΛCDM halo fits, without invoking non‑baryonic matter.
 We outline decisive next tests: cluster lensing, Milky Way vertical structure, and external rotation‑curve surveys (e.g., THINGS).
 MPG thereby provides a falsifiable, quantitative alternative to both dark matter halos and modified dynamics.

 ---